8 Sights in Västerås, Sweden (with Map and Images)

 6. Vallby Friluftsmuseum

 Vallby Open-Air Museum is an open-air museum in Västerås, Sweden.
-The museum is located at Skerikesvägen 2 near the E18 about two kilometers north of Västerås city center.
-The museum began to be built in 1921 and is today run by the City of Västerås.
+The museum is located at Skerikesvägen 2 near the E18 motorway about two kilometres north of Västerås city centre.
+Construction of the museum began in 1921 and is now run by the City of Västerås.

 7. Stadsparken

 Västerås city park in a park style from the 1890s, is located in central Västerås.
-The park is framed by Storbron, Västerås theatre, Slottsbron and turbine house as well as Svartån's extension along Fiskartorget and Västerås City Hall.
+The park is framed by Storbron, Västerås Theater, Slottsbron and Turbinhuset as well as Svartån's extension along Fiskartorget and Västerås City Hall.

 8. Dårarnas båt